SamuelMarks/rust-actix-diesel-auth-scaffold/README.md

 Simple baseline scaffold to get you started using actix + diesel with a custom OAuth2 implementation.

-For example runnable server, see child repository: https://github.com/SamuelMarks/serve-actix-diesel-auth-scaffold
+For example runnable server, see parent repository: https://github.com/SamuelMarks/serve-actix-diesel-auth-scaffold

 ## Docker usage